christin3/A-Day-With-Your-Dog/Notes.md

 * When User hovers on the map it would put a drop shadow on the current card selected basically make it 'featured'
 * If the user clicks on either the map or a card it will bring the user to a detailed page of the topic (bar/restaurant).

+Notes:
+* Node - need to install Node on computer (4, 5, 6) and install NPM  (OR USE AJAX)
+  * Use Node to pull the data from the API and store in Firebase.
+Once you get the data parse it and then store in Firebase.
+  * Need the Request-Proimise package - This allows you to make a request with a URL

 Future Ideas:
 * Add Coupons
+* User Login to save favorite
 * Add Image of the DAY - APOD
 * Add Open Table to book your table
 * Add hotel bookings
+* Incorporate Instagram to post
+* Look into adding Rover (dog walking app) on the site

+Presentation Requirements:
+One in which you explain in detail:

+* Your overall application’s concept

+* The motivation for its development

+* Your design process

+* The technologies you used (and briefly how they work)

+* A demonstration of its functionality

+* Directions for future development

+Graded on:
+* Concept
+* Design
+* Functionalit
+* Collabortion
+* Presenation